mohamedaliznidi/the-book-of-bugs-n-charms/css/selectors.md

 }
 ```

-### Direct Child
+### Direct Child Mystical Bond

-Select elements that are direct children of the first element
+Target elements that are direct mystical children of the first element

 ```css
 div > a {